noorwachid/gularen/readme.md

 # Gularen
-A well-thought lightweight markup language that makes sense
+A sweet-spot of markup language

 ## Overview
 ~~~ gr